David Frank (musician): Move to Los Angeles

-In the early 1990s, Frank moved to Los Angeles where he opened his own recording studio called Canyon Reverb.
+In the early 1990s after the System was disbanded, Frank moved to Los Angeles where he opened his own recording studio called Canyon Reverb.
 One of the first artists he worked with in LA was RCA recording artist Omar on his albums For Pleasure and This is Not a Love Song.
-In 2012 Omar was awarded an MBE award for service to music by Queen Elizabeth of England.
-David became actively involved in the creative scene in Los Angeles.
 Through his publisher, Frank met songwriter Steve Kipner, and through friends he met New Zealand songwriter Pam Sheyne.
 Together they went on to generate several hit songs (Dream's "He Loves U Not", "This Is Me", 98 Degrees' "The Hardest Thing", O-Town's "These Are the Days" as well as Christina Aguilera's "Genie in a Bottle").
 "Genie" won him an Ivor Novello Award for international hit of the year.

 Currently, Frank is signed as a songwriter to Universal Music Publishing Group and works with songwriters in Los Angeles, New York, and London.
 Recently, he worked on French pop artist Christine and the Queens' album Chris doing keyboards, piano synth bass and synthesizer.
-He also arranged horns on Michael McDonald's most recent album Wide Open as well as being a writer on "Crying in the Club" by Camila Cabello.
+He also arranged horns on Michael McDonald's most recent album Wide Open and was credited on "Crying in the Club" by Camila Cabello, which samples "Genie in a Bottle." and as songwriter on "Muddy Feet" by Miley Cyrus on her 2023 album Endless Summer Vacation.